-The three finalists for the second President’s Award for Endangered Crafts, established by Heritage Crafts Association President HRH The Prince of Wales, have been announced.
+The three finalists for the third President’s Award for Endangered Crafts, established by Heritage Crafts President HRH The Prince of Wales, have been announced.

-Each year the President’s Award presents £3,000 to a heritage craftsperson who will use the funding to ensure that craft skills are passed on to the future.
-The winner will be presented at a special reception at Dumfries House, home of The Prince’s Foundation, in September, as well as at a prestigious winners’ reception at the Houses of Parliament.
+Each year the President’s Award presents £3,000 to the winning heritage craftsperson who will use the funding to ensure that craft skills are passed on to the future, with an additional £1,000 this year for a runner-up bursary provided by former Heritage Crafts Chair Patricia Lovett MBE.
+The winner will be presented at a special reception at Dumfries House, home of The Prince’s Foundation in September, as well as at a prestigious winners’ reception later in the year.

 The three finalists are (in alphabetical order):